At a Glance: Best AR-15 rails

 - OUR TOP PICK: MAGPUL AR-15 PICATINNY M-LOK RAIL

-- Leupold Mark 2 Integral Mounting Systems Riser Mount
+- OUR TOP PICK: Leupold Mark 2 Integral Mounting Systems Riser Mount

 - BEST BUDGET OPTION: Vortex Razor Red Dot AR15 Riser Mount

 |Leupold Mark 2 Integral Mounting Systems Riser Mount||View Latest Price|

 Our Top Pick

 |Vortex Razor Red Dot AR15 Riser Mount||View Latest Price|

 With so many AR 15 rails on the market, it might be challenging to pick the right one for your rifle.
 I created this guide to help you understand rails and help you choose the right one.